Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: Preliminaries and Notation

+The process $X_t\coloneqq (\mathbf{S}_t,X^r_t)$, is composed of the short rate $(X^r_t)_{t\in [0,T]}$ and a $(d-1)$-dimensional process $(\mathbf{S}_t)_{t\in [0,T]}$ corresponding to the underlying asset, such as the S{\&}P 500, and extra state variables, e.g., extra assets, stochastic factors in the volatility functions, or multi-factors in the short rate.
+In specific examples, e.g., in section \ref{sec:2dsetup}, the short rate is also denoted $r_t$.
+The state variable's $x$-coordinate corresponding to $X^r$ is denoted $x_r$ to stress that it represents the short rate.
+The stochastic discount factor is derived from the short rate, $Y_t:=\exp(-\int_0^tX^r_s\,\diff s)$, and we refer to $(X_t,Y_t)$ as the augmented process.
+Note that the augmented process can be expressed as an updating function in the sense of \textcite[Definition~3.1]{brunick2013mimicking}.
+We further consider the subset $\cP^1\subset\cP$ of measures $\IP\in \cP$ which satisfy

 where $|\cdot |$ is the $L^1$ norm.
-This integrability assumption is so that we can apply \cite[Corollary~3.7]{brunick2013mimicking}.
-These mimicking results, extending earlier works of \cite{krylov1984once} and \cite{gyongy1986mimicking}, allow us to construct a Markov process with the same one-dimensional marginals as a given semimartingale.
+We are not aware of any relevant model which would require the short rate to be unbounded from below so this part of the assumption poses no problem.
+It implies in particular that $0<Y_t<\mathrm{e}^T$, $t\in [0,T]$, under all measures considered in this paper.
+The integrability assumption would equally be satisfied under any reasonable model and it is imposed so that we can apply \textcite[Theorem~3.6]{brunick2013mimicking}.
+These mimicking results, extending earlier works of \textcite{krylov1984once} and \textcite{gyongy1986mimicking}, allow us to construct a Markov process with the same one-dimensional marginals as a given semimartingale.
 As our constraints and cost will only depend on these marginals, it will allow us restrict our attention to Markov processes.
-Markovian projection relies on the classical result that the marginal law of a diffusion process is a distributional solution to the corresponding Fokker-Planck equation, with the converse result given in \cite{figalli2008existence} where existence and uniqueness results are constructed for the corresponding SDE satisfied by a process with marginal law that is a weak solution to a Fokker-Planck equation.
-These results are summarised in the following lemma.
+Markovian projection relies on the classical result that the marginal law of a diffusion process is a distributional solution to the corresponding Fokker-Planck equation, with the converse result given in \textcite{figalli2008existence} where existence and uniqueness results are constructed for the corresponding SDE satisfied by a process with marginal law that is a weak solution to a Fokker-Planck equation.
+In addition, since we are considering a calibration problem with a stochastic interest rate, to avoid path dependent terms, we augment the process to include stochastic discount factor terms.
+For simplicity, our argument will consider a one-factor short rate, but it is easy to adapt to a multi-factor or multi-curve setting. \begin{theorem} Let $\IP\in \cP^1$ be a candidate model.
+There exist jointly measurable versions of the conditional expectations, $\alpha_t(x,y)=\IE^{\IP}_{t,x,y}[\alpha_t^{\IP}]$, $\beta_t(x,y)=\IE^{\IP}_{t,x,y}[\beta_t^{\IP}]$, $\diff t\times \diff \IP$-a.e., and $\tilde \IP \in \cP^1$ such that $\alpha^{\tilde \IP}_t = \alpha_t(X_t,Y_t)$ and $\beta_t^{\tilde \IP} = \beta_t(X_t,Y_t)$, $\diff t \times \diff \tilde \IP$ - a.e., and $\tilde \IP\circ (X_t,Y_t)^{-1}=\IP\circ (X_t,Y_t)^{-1}$. \\ Moreover, possibly on some other probability space, there exists a Markov process $(X,Y)$ satisfying